hemanthmysuru/Angular2-login-with-authentication-and-autherization/README.md

 # Setup
   Download/Clone the project
-  run cmd __npm install__ to install node module run cmd __npm serve__ to run the application in http://localhost:4200/
+  run cmd __npm install__ to install node module run cmd __npm start__ to run the application in http://localhost:3000/